sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

         Long description.

         .. warning:
-            This method do something.
+            This method do somethinpip install sphinx-rtd-themeg.
 May be undefined-behaviour.

+        Args:
+            param1: Some description of param1.
+            param2: Some description of param2.
+Default value will be contained in signature of function.

         Returns:
             Array with `1`, `2`, `3`.